yoann-dufresne/Smiles2Monomers/README.md

 ant compile
 ant create_jar

-Now you must find a binary file named s2m.jar into the build directory.
+Now you sould find a binary file named s2m.jar in the build directory.
 The program is ready.

 ## How to use s2m